/ Chocolate Resources / Chocolate Making Lessons / Lesson—Chocolate Truffles

 A chocolate truffle is usually nothing more than chocolate lightened with cream or butter or a combination of the two.
 If made with cream, the mixture is called ganache and will be lighter or denser depending on the ratio of cream to chocolate - a higher percentage of cream to chocolate means that your ganache will be lighter and softer.

-You'll love the following recipe for chocolate ganache—it's simple and quick but don't let its simplicity fool you.
-By using fresh cream and the very best chocolate you can find, you will end up with an absolutely sublime chocolate truffle.
+You'll love the following recipe—it's simple and quick but don't let its simplicity fool you.
+By using the very best chocolate you can find, you will end up with an absolutely sublime chocolate truffle.

 8 oz.
 (250 g) Chocolate (chopped fine and set aside in a 1 quart bowl)